Jtaylorthegreat/Random_C-_Projects/README.md

 Unorderedpairs:

-    Basic demonstration of O(N²) runtime that iterates through each pair of values for (i, j) where j is bigger than i.
+    Basic demonstration of O(N²) runtime that iterates through and prints each pair of values for (i, j) where j is bigger than i.